trueos/trueos-docs/trueos-handbook/postinstall.rst

 ==========

-Once finished setting up the system, the PCDM (|pcbsd| Display Manager) graphical login screen will display.
+Once finished setting up the system, the PCDM (|pcbsd| Display Manager) graphical login screen displays.
 An example is seen in :numref:`Figure %s <login1>`.

 .. _login1: